redsquad-tech/shimakers_detektor/README.md

 ##### npm run buld

-Creates main page for the site in the buld folder
+Creates main page for the site in the build folder

 #### readMalwareList(csv_path: string)